 Also known as “James the Less,” which distinguishes him from James the son of Zebedee, this apostle is mentioned in each Gospel’s list of the 12 apostles (Matthew 10:3; Mark 3:18; Luke 6:15; Acts 1:13).
 It is also important to distinguish him from James, the brother of Jesus, and the author of the book of James.

 Aside from being recorded in the Gospels as one of Christ’s apostles, there is little mention of this James.
-Outside of Scripture, it is held that he was buried in Jerusalem after being stoned by the Jews for preaching about Jesus.
+Outside of Scripture, it is held that he was buried in Jerusalem after being stoned or beaten to death by the Jews for preaching about Jesus.

 Thaddaeus may have also been known as Judas, son of James (Luke 6:16) and Labbaeus (Matthew 10:3).
 There is very little in the New Testament about this apostle.
 Tradition holds that Thaddaeus was martyred in Beruit by an axe.